Deployment script for Microsoft Azure

-Deploying N-able N-central to Azure with Managed Disks is simplified by using a Deployment PowerShell script.
-You can download the script from here.
+Deploying N-able N-central to Azure is simplified by using a deployment PowerShell script.
+You can download the correct version of the script for your deployment from the corresponding version's download page.

-The deployment script requires PowerShell 7.0 or higher.
-PowerShell 7 is a cross platform version of PowerShell (Formerly called PowerShell Core) that has installers for Windows, MacOS and Linux.
-You can download the latest version of PowerShell on GitHub.
+The deployment script requires Microsoft PowerShell 7.
+PowerShell 7 is a cross-platform version of PowerShell (Formerly called PowerShell Core) that has installers for Windows, MacOS and Linux.
+You can download the latest version of Microsoft PowerShell on the Microsoft Learn site.

 The script is pre-populated with the version of N-able N-central you downloaded it for.
-If you want to install a different version, replace this value with the full Version number.
-The version is on the N-central Download Page for the version you want to deploy.
+If you want to install a different version, download the updated version from the N-central Download Page for the version you want to deploy.

-For more information on the installation process, see Install N-able N-central on Microsoft Azure Managed Disks.
+For more information on the Azure deployment process, see Install N-able N-central on Microsoft Azure.

 You can retrieve your Azure subscription ID from the Subscriptions Blade in the Azure Portal.